cybercryptio/d1-sqlalchemy/README.md

 ## Usage
 When creating a table, the data type `D1EncryptedType` can be assigned to a column which will ensure that the data in that column is encrypted and decrypted on the way in and out of the database, respectively.
-In the example below, the column `last_name` in the table `person` will be encrypted before stored in the database:
+In the example below, the column `last_name` in the table `person` will be encrypted before being stored in the database:

 ```python
 class Person(Base):